sampaio23/mimotoolkit/README.md

 In the *examples* folder, the *blmmse.m* reproduces the BLMMSE channel estimator in [[3, Fig. 2]](#3).

-First, the library generates `iterations` Rayleigh channel realizations of a `K`$\times$`M` MIMO system with 1-bit ADCs.
+First, the library generates `iterations` Rayleigh channel realizations of a `K` x `M` MIMO system with 1-bit ADCs.
 Then, the library generates a pilot matrix with length `tau` using submatrices of the DFT operator and noise.

 ```
 H = mtk_generate_channel('rayleigh', params);